Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-05.md

 > In computer programming, an application programming interface (API) is a set of subroutine definitions, communication protocols, and tools for building software.
 In general terms, it is a set of clearly defined methods of communication among various components.
 A good API makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.

-The API makes features and data from the service available to any front end application that connects with it.
+A web API makes features and data from the service available to any front end application that connects with it.

 I'm sure you've worked with APIs by now.
 Well written APIs help you get more done at a higher quality.
 Poorly written APIs can make your work more difficult and your products less capable than you envision.